-Pursuant to RPP Sec.
+Pursuant to Real Property Law Sec.
 235-b, a landlord must warrant that the apartment or house leased or rented is fit for human habitation.
 This is a warranty of habitability.
 Any conditions that would be dangerous, hazardous or detrimental to their life, health or safety constitutes a breach of the warranty.
 If a house is not livable because of inadequate heat or hot water, if pipes leak, if there are health issues caused by mold, if there are rodents or insects, then the warranty of habitability is therefore breached.
 With a breach of warranty, a tenant may then sue the landlord for a rent reduction or may even withhold rent.

 Client wants to enter tenant apartment for non-emergency repairs.
 Tenant refuses to wear mask during repair.
 Does the tenant’s refusal to wear a mask excuse landlord’s warranty of habitability?

 A tenant may void the warranty of habitability through his or her improper actions.
-For example, if a tenant may not claim a breach of warranty if he smashes the hot water heater.
+For example, a tenant may not claim a breach of warranty if he smashes the hot water heater.

 Governor Cuomo has issued an executive order requiring all people to wear masks or face coverings in public and in situations where social distancing cannot be maintained.
 If a tenant is not wearing a mask, which causes an individual, who wants to make repairs, to not enter the premises, this may void the warranty.
 The tenant is the one causing the misconduct which in turn, causes harm to other individuals.

 Client’s husband who paid all real estate taxes died.
 Client, who never paid and has no working knowledge of finances, discovered that the county sold its tax lien to a third party.
 Must the client pay the interest and penalties?